 Diagnosing and treating cancer, in its many forms, is one of the principal goals at GRMC.
-We understand the anxiety that comes with a cancer diagnosis and we will do all that we can to ease that anxiety by providing the most comprehensive care in our region.
+We understand the anxiety that comes with a cancer diagnosis and do all we can to ease that anxiety by providing the most comprehensive care in our region.

 In addition, GRMC is equipped to diagnose a wide range of blood disorders including anemias, clotting and bleeding issues.
 We also offer advanced immunotherapy that specifically targets cancer cells without harming healthy tissues.

-Pediatric Oncology: The most common types of cancers encountered in children and teenagers are leukemia and lymphoma; brain cancer, and sarcomas of the bone, all of which are treated here at GRMC.
-GRMC offers a full range of supportive care services to our young patients and their families.
+The most common types of cancers encountered in children and teenagers are leukemia and lymphoma, brain cancer, and sarcomas of the bone, all of which are treated at GRMC.
+We offer a range of supportive care services and treatment options to our young patients and their families.

 • Brain tumors